Here are some small home cooking maxims and considerations. Some may seem obvious to you, but you will see what you need to remember ;)

 4. Relax!
 Cooking is flexible

-When the recipe says “let sit for 15 minutes,” if you leave a few minutes a little longer or less, nothing will explode.
+When the recipe says “let sit for 15 minutes,” if you leave a few minutes longer or less, nothing will explode.
 Similarly, if you do not have a particular ingredient at hand, don’t panic.
 You can often substitute something else.
 But be reasonable, though: if you don’t have any flour, there is no point trying to make a pound cake!

 5. Allow yourself to work in the best conditions